GitCoder052023/StreamNet/README.md

 5. **Gmail App Password Setup:**
    - Sign in to your [Google Account](https://myaccount.google.com/).
    - Navigate to Security → 2-Step Verification.
-   - Under "App passwords," select "Other" and enter a label (e.g., "QChat").
+   - Under "App passwords," select "Other" and enter a label (e.g., "LChat").
    - Copy the generated 16-character password.

 ### Environment Configuration